How Many Packs Of Hair Will I Need For A Full Head Of Hair Extensions?

 How Head Size Affects The Number Of Hair Extensions Required

 Believe it or not, the size of your head can also have an impact on the amount of hair you require for a hair extension fitting.
 If you have an average sized head, purchasing 8 packs of hair should be sufficient for a full head fitting, however if you would consider yourself to have a large head, then you may find that additional hair will need to be purchased, typically 10 packs of hair in total.
 Equally if you have a small head you will not have as much surface area to cover as someone with an average to large sized head, and therefore less hair will be required.

 How Your Existing Hair Cut Can Affects The Number Of Hair Extensions Required

 Different hair styles can have an impact on the amount of hair required to complete a full head.
-This rule only applies to those with either very short or very blunt haircuts, and Sandra Bullock as illustrated in the image here is a great example of both a thick, blunt and short style.
+This rule only applies to those with either very short or very blunt haircuts, for example an angled bob.
 If you fall into either of these categories you may require more hair to create a natural finish, in order to hide/disguise your existing haircut.
 Again, around 10 packs should be enough to achieve this.

 How Your Desired Finished Look Affects The Number Of Hair Extensions Required